 Time and time again, I keep telling people to get a backup solution in place.
-Too often you hear about a website crashing, getting hacked, or the site owner did something, albeit, by accident.
+Too often you hear about a website crashing, getting hacked, or the site owner doing something, albeit, by accident.
 Some people have stated that they lost EVERYTHING!

-There is value to your website with time and effort, themes or plugins that you have purchased, the domain cost, etc. If something goes wrong, you want to feel the comfort in knowing you have a full website backup to restore it.
+There is value to your website with time and effort, themes or plugins that you have purchased, the domain cost, etc. If something goes wrong, you want to feel the comfort of knowing you have a full website backup to restore it.

 I won’t go into a list of what to use or give recommendations; I will leave that to you.
-Just make sure you have something in place that will backup your database and website (everything).
+Just make sure you have something in place that will back up your database and website (everything).
 Every time something changes on your website, make sure you have a backup!
 Always expect the unexpected!

 Also, do NOT leave your backups on your host server (as in, your website).
 Download them to your computer right after the backup is finished–preferably to a separate drive or flash drive (stick).

 (10) Start Installing Plugins

 The next thing is to begin installing the plugins you want to use.
 Just like a backup solution, I will leave the choice of plugins to you.
 Everyone’s needs will be different, so do your homework and only install the plugins you need!